gabbottron/url-shortener-api/README.md

 #### Dependencies
 1. Ruby 2.6.3
 2. Rails 6.0.3
-3. A valid credentials file with JWT secret
+3. Valid credentials files with JWT secret

 **IMPORTANT:** Before running this project locally, you MUST have credentials set up for development (see steps below!)